How to design exciting, engaging and immersive technical training?

 Hiring the right candidates is thus not the only challenging task.
 How do companies keep employees engaged with the learning architecture of the organization?
 That’s a bigger problem to handle.
 Let us take the case of a transportation conglomerate, which is in the business of locomotives that operate in over 50 countries.
 This Fortune 100 Company’s engagement with Origin Learning was set in motion when Origin successfully demonstrated a proof of concept for diesel engines which befitted the company’s requisites and standards.

-ALSO READ : Learning gets social, emotional, progressive!
+ALSO READ : 7 Challenges to Social Learning

 It is safe to say that for the layman it would be unfathomable and difficult to process the competencies and skills required to handling millions of parts that make up sections of 17,000 locomotives.
 Constant learning and continuous improvement have become the norm of the day for the highly-skilled workforce at such large enterprises.